Field Museum of Natural History: Native Truths: Our Voices, Our Stories

+Regenstein Halls of the Pacific

+This exhibit is dedicated to the natural and cultural history of the Pacific Islands and is organized into five different sections: the natural history of the islands, the cultural origins of Pacific Islanders, a canoe display, an ethnographic collection showcasing New Guinea's Huon Gulf, and a modern Tahitian market.
+The final portion of the exhibit is dedicated to the ceremonial arts of the Pacific peoples.
+The majority of the collection was gathered by curator Albert Buell Lewis.
+Building upon Lewis' desire to portray cultures as living and participative, the exhibit was intentionally designed to demonstrate how the Pacific Islands interact with the contemporary world.

 Geology Halls

 The Grainger Hall of Gems consists of a large collection of diamonds and gems from around the world, and also includes a Louis Comfort Tiffany stained glass window.
 The Hall of Jades focuses on Chinese jade artifacts spanning 8,000 years.
 The Robert A. Pritzker Center for Meteoritics and Polar Studies contains a large collection of fossil meteorites.

 Underground Adventure

 The Underground Adventure gives visitors a bug's-eye look at the world beneath their feet.
 Visitors can see what insects and soil look like from that size, while learning about the biodiversity of soil and the importance of healthy soil.